firebase/firebase-admin-python/README.md

 ## Supported Python Versions

 We currently support Python 3.6+.
-However, Python 3.6 support is deprecated, and the developers are strongly advised to use Python 3.7 or higher.
+However, Python 3.6 support is deprecated, and developers are strongly advised to use Python 3.7 or higher.
 Firebase Admin Python SDK is also tested on PyPy and
 [Google App Engine](https://cloud.google.com/appengine/) environments.